 The problem in Zambia, as in many poor African countries, is that there has been no safety net to receive a baby if the mother dies soon after birth.
 As a result, the baby would also die within a few days of its mother.

-House of Moses has been recognized by the United Nations as a Best Practice Model for its effective work with high risk infants.
+The orphanage has been recognized by the United Nations as a Best Practice Model for its effective work with high risk infants.